Contact: (08) 9764 1109

 Picture

 At the same time we maintain our relationship with HH 17th Karmapa Thaye Dorje and his community.
-Our friendship and support extends back to the previous Karmapa (over 40 years).
+Our friendship and support extends back to the previous Karmapa (over 55 years).

 Ani - A short film by Emily Harper

 This is a beautiful and moving portrayal of everyday life at the Rumtek Nunnery.
 Em edited and produced this gorgeous HD film from footage she took during her stay in 2016.
-Please also have a look at the 'Zines produced by the Nuns as well as videos of traditional Pujas (also shot by Em), which you will find on the Online Offerings page.
+Please also have a look at the 'Zines produced by the Nuns as well as videos of traditional Pujas (also shot by Em), which you will find on the Online Offerings (Virtual Library) page.

 Support for the Rumtek Nunnery